opsabarsec/dive-log-app/README.md

 ### 📷 **Photo Upload & Storage**

-Upload dive photos as proof of your dive—a digital replacement for the traditional stamp in paper logbooks.
-Photos are stored in Convex's built-in file storage and linked to dive records.
+Upload dive photos as proof of your dive, This is a digital replacement for the traditional stamp in paper logbooks.
+Photos are stored in Convex's built-in file storage and automatically linked to dive records.

 **Recommended: Single-request workflow**
 *   **POST `/dives/upsert-with-photo`** — Upload photo + dive data together (multipart form)